 Upgrade Your Pantry Staples

 You definitely don’t need to be local to stock your pantry with specialty products made right here in Santa Barbara.
 Pacific Pickle Works makes a range of cocktail mixers, snacks and garnishes.
-While Global Gardens’ Los Olivos farm stand-style shop is currently closed, their olive oil and fruit vinegar mail-order business is going strong.
+Global Gardens’ Los Olivos farm stand-style shop offers a myriad of delectable olive oils and fruit vinegars.
 Support local coffee roasters like Santa Barbara Roasting Company, Handlebar Coffee and Dune Coffee Roasters who will ship freshly roasted beans to your home.
 Santa Barbara Pistachio Company is also taking online orders.

 The Sweet Stuff